Nielk74/cpp-debugger/docs/INTEGRATION_WINDOWS.md

 - If source paths are wrong (e.g., different machine), use `sourcePaths` remapping rules in `debuger.yaml`.
 - Ensure you build with debug info: MSVC `/Zi` (Program Database), and do not strip symbols.

+## Source Remapping

+If binaries contain absolute paths from another machine (e.g., CI), use `sourceMap` to rewrite prefixes, and `sourcePaths` as fallback search roots.
+The CLI applies `sourceMap` first, then tries `sourcePaths` to locate files before showing code snippets.